European shares hover near 7-week highs, Maersk underpins

 "Other than autos and software companies, few have seen material upgrades to EPS estimates.
 The now familiar pattern of companies beating lowered expectations, without a subsequent upgrade to EPS forecasts, has repeated itself," he said.

-The STOXX Europe 600 index was down 0.2 percent after hitting a seven-week high earlier in the session, recouping all of its post-Brexit losses.

-The index has rose 1.4 percent so far this week and headed for its best weekly performance since mid-July.
+The STOXX Europe 600 index was almost flat in percentage terms after hitting a seven-week high earlier in the session, recouping all of its post-Brexit losses.
+The index has risen about 1.6 percent so far this week and headed for its best weekly close since mid-July.

-The STOXX Europe Basic Resources index dropped 1.8 percent, the worst sectoral performer, hit by falls of around 3 percent in shares of Rio Tinto, Anglo American and BHP Billiton.
+The STOXX Europe Basic Resources index dropped 0.7 percent, the worst sectoral performer, hit by a 0.5 to 2.0 percent fall in shares of Rio Tinto, Anglo American and BHP Billiton.

-Insurer Talanx fell 3.9 percent after reporting a weaker-than-expected second quarter net profit rise due to a hit from natural disasters and unfavourable currency swings.
+Across Europe, Germany's DAX was down 0.3 percent, dragged down by companies such as insurer Talanx.
+Its shares fell 4.4 percent, the top decliner in the FTSEurofirst 300 index, after reporting a weaker-than-expected second quarter net profit rise due to a hit from natural disasters and unfavourable currency swings.

 Jan 16 The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.